 “More wine?”
 (YES!) ¡Por qué no!

 By the end of the evening, our waiter was quoting ¡Por qué no! back to us in his best American/John Wayne accent.
 And after having had just a little too much of everything, it's good to know that the Spanish word for "taxi" is…taxi.

 Flash forward a few years and numerous trips to Spain later (I enjoy boquerones on the regular now), it was clear that my concept for a Sherry wine education popup in San Francisco could only be named ¿Por qué no?
 (I changed to question marks to note something to contemplate vs. an exclamation.)

 It was also around that time that I met Alex Russan, who had recently started Alexander Jules, his wine import company of personally selected sherry blends.
-You have to be super passionate and just a little crazy to do something niche like this.
+You have to be super passionate and just a little crazy to do something niche like that.
 In fact, he was the only one in the United States selecting, creating, and bottling his own sherry blends.
 We hit it off immediately!